 For example, the maximum compensation you can recover for pain and suffering in a medical injury claim is $860,000.
 This cap increases to $1,290,500 in wrongful death cases that involve more than one beneficiary, although you may be eligible to pursue an additional $830,000 in a survival action.
 The caps increase by $15,000 each year, as stipulated in the Maryland Code of Courts and Judicial Proceedings.

 Punitive damages are different from economic and non-economic damages.
 Rather than covering the expenses of an accident victim, they are awarded to punish the at-fault party and set an example that such behavior will be harshly penalized.

 Punitive damages are not as common as economic and non-economic damages.
 They are only awarded when someone’s actions are so grossly negligent that the court determines that additional punishment is warranted.

-How A Baltimore Personal Injury Lawyer Can Help You
+How Our Baltimore Personal Injury Lawyers Can Help You

 Explaining Your Rights And Legal Options

 Facing the prospect of legal action can feel overwhelming, especially when you are recovering from a serious injury.
 A personal injury attorney understands the laws that apply to your situation and the hardships you may be dealing with during this difficult time.
 Your attorney will listen to your side of the story and explain your rights and legal options.

 Each decision during the course of your case is ultimately yours.
 Your lawyer will offer the guidance and information you need to make informed decisions throughout the process.